uqlibrary/technology-training/README.md

 ---
-Title: DSH resources
-Author: Stéphane Guillou
+Digital Scholars Hub resources
 ---

 ## Description

-Here you will find resources related to R, Python, Shell, Git, OpenStreetMap, QGIS and OpenRefine sessions held at the Digital Scholars Hub (DSH, part of the University of Queensland's Library).
+Here you will find resources related to R, Python, Bash, Git, OpenStreetMap, QGIS and OpenRefine and Audacity sessions held at the UQ Library.

 ### Format